 How is weight measured?

 Measurement of weight is done by using a spring balance.
-Not to mention, spring balance also known as spring scale or simply Newton meter.
+Not to mention, spring balance is also known as spring scale or simply Newton meter.

 A Newton meter consists of a spring fixed at one end, and with a hook at the other end.
 Whereas, a hook is a place where a measuring object is attached.
 Refer to the above picture to understand it properly.